patriciatran/amr-ecoevo/README.md

 You can pipe this to a file, and use it for plotting later one.
 Essentially, you have a table on how many variants exist in each samples.

 ```
-grep 'hits satisfying' logs/hmm_all_samples_* > ../table_hits_all_HMM.txt
+grep 'hits satisfying' hmm_all_samples_* > ../table_hits_all_HMM.txt
 ```

 7. Get a list of all FASTA files > size 0

-`01-hmmer.sub` will write a `.fasta` file output even if there were no genes found.
+In the previous submit file, `01-hmmer.sub` will write a `.fasta` file output even if there were no genes found.
 To only pick genes with hits for the alignment steps, we will filter the output files and create a list of samples with hits only.
 Replace netid with yours

 ```
+# cd back to where the 01-, 02-, 03, etc. submit files are
 cd ..
 find /staging/netid/hmm_out/ -type f -size +0c > AMR_found.txt
 sed -i 's|/staging/netid/hmm_out/||g' AMR_found.txt
 sed -i 's|.fasta||g' AMR_found.txt
 wc -l AMR_found.txt
 ```
+The `AMR_found.txt` file should now be in the same folder as the 02-mafft.sub file, because the last line for the queue statement is looking for the `AMR_found.txt` file.
+You should also head or cat the AMR_found.txt file.
+It should be a 1 column file with the list of AMR with positive (non-zero) hits.

 8. Run the alignment for each protein